gesoto/microphone-audio-visualizer/README.md

-# voice-feedback-visualizer
+# Microphone audio visualizer

-A prototype of a microphone visualizer for user input voice commands in a UI display.
+A microphone visualizer prototype for input voice commands in a UI display.

+I designed this prototype to showcase the visual and animation intention of a voice UI.
+It helped as the base design for voice interactions and to guide the developers in the desired direction.

 ![Image of description](readme-content/description4.gif)